andrewcrosher/ajc_dbt/README.md

 # Summary

-This is a simple project to extract and model data using dbt and Databricks.
+This is a simple project to extract and model data using Azure Data Factory, dbt and Databricks.

-## data flow
+## Data Source

 Data is sourced from an API provided by the webapp [1001albumsgenerator](https://1001albumsgenerator.com/).

+## ETL via Data Factory

-Every day data is extracted via this API as a JSON file and stored as raw data in an Azure storage account via an Azure Data Factory pipeline.
+Data is extracted daily as JSON and stored as raw data in an Azure storage account via an Azure Data Factory pipeline.

 The ADF pipeline then calls an Azure Databricks notebook that loads today's json file into a delta table in an ADB workspace.

+The source code for the Data Factory is stored in the `/adf` folder.

-## dbt Processing
+## dbt

 This dbt project takes the raw Albums data and builds a small set of dimensional models to allow for data analysis and visualisation.